SymfonyCasts/design-patterns/sfcasts/command-intro.md

 }
 ```

-The `commands` property holds a list of command objects and, if it finds the
+The `commands` property is an array of button command objects, keyed by a string representation
-button name in that list, it calls `execute()`.
+of the button.
+When calling `pressButton()`, we look for the passed button name in this array
+and call `execute()`.
 Pretty handy!

+Instantiating this *TV remote* object (and the button commands), then *using* it, would look
+something like this:

 ```php
 $remote = new Remote([